Why did you decide to pursue a graduate degree?

-I am really looking forward to my fieldwork which will be focused on choir participation at St. James Music Academy.
-I have always loved singing and am really curious about what the young music students at St. James will end up teaching me.
+I am really looking forward to my fieldwork which will be focused on music participation at St. James Music Academy.
+I have always loved music and am curious about what the young music students at St. James will end up teaching me.
 I feel very fortunate to be able to conduct research in such a fun and vibrant context, and I know I have much to learn.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?

 My BA and MA in Anthropology were foundational as preparation for pursuing a PhD.
 Both degrees offered rigorous training in critical thinking, ethical writing practice, hands on research experience, and a deeply ingrained curiosity about the diversity of human experience.
-This curiosity includes what I like to think of as a healthy skepticism of ‘common sense’ ways of thinking about the world, views that often become systemically embedded in our institutional, disciplinary, and professional modes of practice.
-The opportunities I have had to work on other community-based projects have helped me build on this knowledge and skill set, providing me with a compass for navigating the complicated territory of research with participants and communities, and for working with colleagues across disciplines.
+This curiosity includes what I like to think of as a healthy skepticism of ‘common sense’ ways of thinking about the world.
+Such views often become systemically embedded in our institutional, disciplinary, and professional modes of practice.
+The opportunities I have had to work on other community-based projects have furthered my learning, providing me with a compass for navigating the complicated territory of research with participants and communities.

 What do you like to do for fun or relaxation?

 Outside of my work and studies, my biggest passion is my garden.
 I share a community garden plot with a very good friend who is equally passionate about outdoor learning and education.
 It’s a space where people from many walks of life and backgrounds come together to cultivate not only food, but also community.
-When I can spare other time in my busy work and family schedule, I also love to run, cycle, and practice playing my ukulele.
+I have also helped start a ukulele group with some other parents who want to learn / practice playing music.

 What advice do you have for new graduate students?

-The best advice I can give to graduate students is to stay connected – not only to others (your supervisor, students, family and friends) and your environment, but also to yourself.
-This latter part is something I have learned over time.
-I have a morning meditation practice that keeps me grounded, but everyone has their own way.
-It’s important to find something that works and commit to it (without guilt if you have to skip it once in a while in order to sleep!).
+The best advice I can give to graduate students is to stay connected – to others in your circles, the outdoors as much as possible, and also to yourself.
+It’s important to find ways to ground yourself without guilt if you have to skip it once in a while in order to sleep!